 ($120 per night for a double room for 2, including breakfast)

-If you are travelling on a budget, follow my guide to visiting Tel Aviv on the cheap.
+If you are travelling on a budget, my guide to visiting Tel Aviv on the cheap will give you some useful tips!

 I’d set aside 2 days to visit the sights of Jerusalem.
-Spend 1 day exploring the Old City and Mount of Olives.
+Spend 1 day exploring the many sites in the Old City and Mount of Olives.
 On your second day, you can visit Mahane Yehuda Market, Yad Vashem and the Israel Museum.

 ($130 per night for a double room, including breakfast)